Spare yourself from diarrhoea, the flu, and other infections by avoiding these common hygiene mistakes.

 Even high-tech fabric that wicks moisture and accelerates the evaporation of perspiration can’t prevent bacterial growth, according to a 2014 study by researchers from the University of Ghent, Belgium.
 After incubating wet gym clothes for 28 hours, they reported that shirts made from synthetic material smelt worse than cotton ones.
 This was due to different bacterial growth — the micrococcus bacteria thrived in polyester, while staphylococcus lived on both materials.

 Furthermore, the longer you linger in your gym clothes, the more vulnerable you are to ringworm infection, while sweat, excessive humidity and tight-fitting clothes can also aggravate atopic dermatitis.

 If your clothes are wet, your undies are probably drenched, which can lead to a really itchy situation down under.
 As explained in “7 tips to prevent yeast infection”, yeast loves to grow in damp places so change out of your sweaty clothes or wet swimsuit as soon as you can.
-Yeast infections causes itching, redness and swelling.
-So please, just peel off the icky wet clothes and jump into shower asap.
+Yeast infections cause itching, redness and swelling.
+So please, just peel off the icky wet clothes and jump into the shower asap.

 Related: She Lost 30 Kilos To Fit Into Her Old Clothes

 Are you guilty of sharing your nail clippers with Mom, Dad and everyone else at home?
 While we know we should never share razors as they can spread infections when we accidentally cut ourselves shaving, few people realise that it’s the same when it comes to nail clippers.
 Accidental cuts when clipping our nails (and dead skin), could lead to the spread of Hepatitis B, says the HPB while fungal nail infections could be spread too, according to the CDC.